microsoft/ignite25-LAB565-makers-in-action-crafting-microsoft-365-copilot-agents-for-real-world/lab/instructions/lab-mcp.md

 dotnet run
 ```

 Check that the MCP server is up and running.
-You should be able to consume the server via browser at the URL `http://localhost:47002/`.
+You should be able to consume the server via browser at the URL +++http://localhost:47002/+++.
 You will see an error inside a JSON message, that's ok.
 It means that you are reaching the MCP server.

 ### Step 3: Configure the dev tunnel

 Now, you need to expose the MCP server with a public URL, so that your Microsoft Copilot Studio agent can consume it from the cloud.
-Since you are running the server locally on your development machine, you need to rely on a reverse proxy tool to expose your `localhost` via a public URL.
+Since you are running the server locally on your development machine, you need to rely on a reverse proxy tool to expose your *localhost* via a public URL.
 For the sake of simplicity, you can use the dev tunnel tool provided by Microsoft, following these steps:

 - Open a new terminal windows in Visual Studio Code
 - Login with dev tunnel, executing the following command: